securestep9/qid/README.md

-# Qualys QID List of VUlnerabilities
+# Qualys QID List of Vulnerabilities

 Useful for threat hunting